DeepSpaceHarbor/Borche.dev/source/_posts/Enforce-coding-conventions-with-Git-hooks-and-Husky.md

 ```
 From now on, on every push, the codebase should satisfy the linter requirements, and tests should pass.
 ## Bypassing hooks
-While these hooks are helpful in our everyday life, it's easy to imagine a scenario where avoiding these hooks is beneficial.
+While these hooks are helpful in our everyday lives, it's easy to imagine a scenario where avoiding these hooks is beneficial.
 To skip the execution of a git hook, append `--no-verify` at the end of the command.
 For example:
 ```bash
 $ git push --no-verify